2019 NCAA Division I women's basketball tournament: Tournament procedure

 Pending any changes to the format, a total of 64 teams will enter the 2019 tournament.
 32 automatic bids shall be awarded to each program that wins their conference's tournament.
 The remaining 36 bids are "at-large", with selections extended by the NCAA Selection Committee.
 The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

 The selection committee will also seed the entire field from 1 to 64.

-2019 NCAA tournament schedule and venues
+Schedule and venues

 The first two rounds, also referred to as the subregionals, were played at the sites of the top 16 seeds, as was done since 2015.
 However, the subregional that would otherwise have been hosted by South Carolina was moved to Charlotte, North Carolina due to the Gamecocks' home, Colonial Life Arena, being used for the men's tournament.